Sacramento, CA Cost of Living (2026)

 Median Household Income: $72,000

-Sacramento has a cost of living index of 122, about 22% above the national average.
-The housing index is 158.
-A one-bedroom apartment in Sacramento rents for roughly $1,400 to $1,900 per month, and median home prices sit around $500,000.
-The median household income is approximately $78,000.
+Sacramento has a cost of living index of 123.7, about 23.7% above the national average.
+The housing index is 137.5, so housing still does a lot to shape the local budget.
+Typical apartment rent is about $2,339 a month, and median home values are around $724,691.
+The median household income is approximately $72,000.
 Compared to the Bay Area cities just 90 miles away, Sacramento looks affordable in absolute terms.
 Compared to the national average, it carries a real cost premium.

 California's income tax applies throughout the state, and Sacramento is no exception.
 The income tax structure is the same whether you live in Sacramento or San Francisco: a progressive rate that reaches 13.3% at the highest bracket and 9.3% for income between roughly $67,000 and $338,000 for single filers.
 Workers moving from other states often find this to be the sharpest adjustment, as state income taxes here are among the highest in the country.